-PDFs are great when you’re trying to send out a form or rules for a game, but sometimes you really need to make a few changes without going back to the source document.
+PDFs are great when you’re trying to send out a form or rules for a game, but sometimes you just need to make a few changes without going back to the source document.

 Thankfully, there are a couple of ways to quickly change your PDF files into easy-to-update Word documents before saving and redistributing them.
-Here’s how to convert a PDF file into a Word document.
+Here’s how to convert any PDF file into a Word document.

 Converting with Adobe Acrobat